Skip to main content

 Portland lives under or in the hierarchy, reflecting that the Portland metro's center of gravity is in Oregon.
 Clark County WA repeaters use a dual-carry pattern: they carry pdx (under or) for Portland metro traffic, and also carry wa and sw-wa for Washington-scoped traffic.
 This mirrors how Spokane carries both wa/e-wa and ie.

 Repeaters on the Oregon side carry or, pdx.
 Repeaters on the Washington side (Clark County) carry or, pdx, wa, and sw-wa.
 A pdx-scoped message reaches both sides.
-An or-scoped message also reaches Portland (since pdx is under or).
+An or-scoped message reaches Portland (because Portland repeaters explicitly carry or in their configuration).
+An or-scoped message reaches any repeater that carries or (Portland configs include or in the ancestry chain).
+It does not match repeaters that carry only pdx without or.
 A wa-scoped message reaches the Clark County side but not the Oregon side.

 Inland Empire